ghi-electronics/Documentation/software/due-script/corelib/lcd.md

 ![ColorDisplays](images/color-displays.png)

-Graphics is supported on a few color SPI displays: ILI9342, ILI9341, and ST7735.
-These color displays only work on BrainPad boards with SC13 micro, such as BrainPad Pulse.
+Support for color displays includes ILI9342, ILI9341, and ST7735.
+These color displays only work on boards with SC13 chipset.
  The `LcdConfig()` function (documented below) can be used to configure the system to work with an externally connected display.

 ## Display Configuration